 When my children were little, and we lived in our hometown, I used to host a large, lavish brunch buffet and Egg Hunt for our extended family on Easter.
 Nowadays, however, we live away from most of our relatives, my babies are adults, and the Easter Bunny has forsaken us, so we usually go out for brunch.
 But here’s the thing, currently I really have a hankering for this wonderful orange-flavored creamy, custardy baked French toast casserole that I found in Ina Garten’s book “The Barefoot Contessa, How Easy Is That?”
 It’s made with challah bread and orange zest and, when smothered in real maple syrup, it’s to die for.
 So, to satisfy this craving, I have decided to make the ultimate sacrifice this year and cook.

-Now that I have made the commitment to make brunch, I have to think about creating an Easter Tablescape.
+Now that I have committed to making brunch, I have to think about creating an Easter Tablescape.
 The foundation for my table is a small vintage linen cutwork tablecloth I placed on the diagonal.
 For this intimate brunch, I decided to use the antique handpainted Nippon china I inherited from my great great aunt Laura because, with its light blue border and delicate pink and violet flowers, it just looks like Easter to me.

 I used light blue napkins, and on each plate, I placed a large white egg, nestled in a bed of moss, inside a blue speckled egg-decorated votive holder that I purchased from Pier One.